1986SebastianSosa/SFCC-Study-Guide/ccd-102/day-1-monday.md

     - Salesforce will not help with issues arising from this
   - If multiple sites share branding, separate common functionality and site specific functionality
 - Model View Controller (MVC) Architectural Pattern
-  - Promotes modular and maintainable coe
+  - Promotes modular and maintainable code
   - Pattern, not requirement
 - Business Manager
   - 15 minute inactivity timeout for login